-Product use
+Product overview

 Intended purpose Annalise Enterprise is a medical device intended to assist clinicians with the interpretation of radiological imaging studies and provide notification of suspected findings.
 Indications for use Annalise Enterprise identifies suspected findings in: digitised (CR) or digital (DX) chest X-ray studies taken in the anterior-posterior (AP) or posterior-anterior (PA) and optionally lateral (LAT) orientations of adult patients non-contrast brain CT scans (brain kernel) of adult patients For chest X-ray (CXR), the device improves the detection of radiological findings visible on chest X-rays.
 For CT Brain (CTB), the device improves the detection of radiological findings visible on non-contrast CT brain scans.
-The device identifies 124 CXR findings and 130 CTB findings (as defined in the Findings list on page 35).
+The device identifies 124 CXR findings and 130 CTB findings (as defined in the Findings list on page 58).
 The device is used on a PC workstation in conjunction with a medical imaging viewer (i.e. PACS system).
 The device may also be configured to provide input to worklist software to assist with notification and triaging.
 The device identifies studies with selected findings and communicates these studies to the worklist software which enables triaging of the worklist and notification.
-Note: CTB is an additional licenced option and is not available in all regions (CTB is not available in the EU).
-Intended user The device is intended to be used by trained clinicians who are qualified to interpret chest X-rays and/or CT scans as part of their scope of practice.
-Intended patient population The intended population is:CXR: Patients who are 16 years or olderCTB: Patients who are 18 years or older Contraindications The device: is not intended to provide direct diagnosis is not to be used on patients under the age of 16 years for CXR and under the age of 18 years for CTB does not enable an increase in the clinician's scope of practice
+Intended user The device is intended to be used by trained clinicians who are qualified to interpret chest X-rays and/or brain CT scans as part of their scope of practice.
+Intended patient population The intended population is: CXR: Patients who are 16 years or older CTB: Patients who are 18 years or older Contraindications The device: is not intended to provide direct diagnosis is not to be used on patients under the age of 16 years for CXR and under the age of 18 years for CTB does not enable an increase in the clinician's scope of practice